Prepare for Distance Learning

 For Immediate Assistance

 Contact the Lehman College COVID-19 Task Force at:

 We know that this could be a difficult period and are committed to student health and wellness.
 As such, please take advantage of the resources of Lehman’s Counseling Center, the Student Health Center as well as our Student Life Center.
 For specific questions, refer to our list of FAQs, which we update daily.

-REQUEST A LAPTOP OR TABLET FOR REMOTE LEARNING: Lehman College is pleased to announce that CUNY Central is supplying the College with a quantity of iPads and Chromebooks to loan to students.
-FILL OUT THE LAPTOP OR TABLET REQUEST FORM.
-If you have general questions about the loaner program, email firstname.lastname@example.org.
+REQUEST A LAPTOP OR TABLET FOR REMOTE LEARNING: If you need to borrow a device for Summer or Fall terms: FILL OUT THE LAPTOP OR TABLET REQUEST FORM.
+If you have general questions about the loaner program, email email@example.com.

 - Loaner devices are the property of Lehman College and CUNY and are for educational use only.

 - Recipients must agree to be financially responsible for the replacement of lost or damaged equipment.
 Malfunctioning devices will be replaced, if possible.

 - The device must be returned in good working order at the end of the loan period.

 - Because of the limited number and types of devices, the College may be unable to meet all requests.